rberends/r_dash/README.md

 - Flutter
 - Flutter-pi
-- A Display - I use a basic HDMI model as well, but should work with any other no problem.
+- A Display - I use a basic HDMI model, but should work with any other no problem.
 - A Raspberry in kiosk mode with the Lite OS.
 I use the Zero 2w myself.

 ## Notes